 If you enjoyed this recipe, I would love if you would give it a 5 star review below.
 I also love when you share your from-scratch meals with me over on instagram @theduvallhomestead!

-- One ~ 4 ½ pound whole chicken (pasture raised organic if possible)
+- * One whole chicken (pasture raised organic if possible)

-- 2 tbsp Italian herbs – dried and fresh/frozen
+- * 2 tbsp Italian herbs – dried or fresh/frozen.
+I like using sage, thyme, and rosemary from my garden in the summertime

 - Preheat oven to 350 degrees F. Drizzle a 9×13 inch baking dish with olive oil.

-Add one tablespoon of butter to the top of the chicken and roast uncovered in the preheated oven for 90 minutes or until internal chicken temp reaches 165 degrees F. Enjoy!
+- Add the butter to the top of the chicken and roast uncovered at 350 for 90 minutes, or until internal chicken temp reaches 165 degrees F. Serve and enjoy!

 Now I have no excuse not to roast my own chickens at home.
 I’m totally going to try this! 🙂